 “On projects following Agile methodology, Requirements are a living document.”

-Is there really One Requirements template that rules them all?
+Is there really One Requirements document template that rules them all?

 No. Different companies, and even departments within companies, use different requirements documentation templates – dependent on their specific internal and external stakeholders, technology and systems involved, and a host of other factors.